"Half of all the money I spend on advertising is wasted, the trouble is, I don’t know which half!” - John Wanamaker

 "When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.” - David Ogilvy

-This week we’ll explore one of the Effective Advertising Principles: Know Your Market
+This week we’ll explore another of the Effective Advertising Principles:

 To Your Business Success